jacott/rpk/docs/guide-book/src/config-file/global.md

 tap.
 The default is 20ms.

 #### `debounce_settle_time = <milliseconds>`
-How long to wait for a key press or release to settle before reporting a change in state.
+How long to wait for a key press or release to settle before reporting the next change in state.
 The timer starts from the last bounce detected; so a noisy key will take longer to settle than a stable key.
 The default is 20ms.
+In essence this dictates how minimum report time between a key press and release or release and press.
+Allowed values range from 0.1ms to 25.0ms.

 #### `unicode_prefix = <action>`
 The action to run before sending a unicode sequence.